Age of consent in Europe: Akrotiri and Dhekelia

 For both of these Sovereign Base Areas (British military enclaves) on the island of Cyprus, the age of consent is 16.

 Northern Cyprus

-Northern Cyprus (Areas of the Republic of Cyprus that are currently occupied by Turkey - see the Turkish invasion of Cyprus) has an age of consent of 16 as designated in the Penal Code (Ceza Yasası, Art.
+Northern Cyprus (areas of the Republic of Cyprus that are occupied by Turkey after the Turkish invasion of Cyprus) has an age of consent of 16 as designated in the Penal Code (Ceza Yasası, Art.
 153 & 154).

+Article 153 criminalizes penetrative sexual acts with anyone under 16, punishable by up to life imprisonment.
+Article 154 separately criminalizes non-penetrative sexual contact with a child under 16 by a person over 18, punishable by up to 6 years.
+Both articles include a close-in-age exception for offenders under 18: for non-penetrative contact (Art.
+154), no offense is committed if the age gap is 2 years or less; for penetrative acts (Art.
+153), the same age gap reduces the charge to a minor offense (up to 2 years or a fine) rather than clearing it entirely.
+These exceptions don't apply if force or threats were used.

 History

 Prior to 2014, sodomy was illegal, the age of consent only applied to females and sexual contact with a female between the ages of 13 and 16 was a misdemeanor.
 As of 2014, the age of consent is 16 for both males and females, sexual contact with any child under 16 regardless of gender is a felony and the ban on sodomy is lifted, thereby legalising homosexual sex.

 Czech Republic

 The age of sexual consent in the Czech Republic is 15.

 Additionally, the section of the Czech penal code 40/2009 Sb. covering "crimes against family and children" contains § 202 which criminalises a "seduction to sexual intercourse" of any persons under 18 years by any promise or provision of payment, benefit, privilege or profit, for sexual intercourse, masturbation, exposure or similar behaviour.
 This regulation was added to the old Czechoslovak penal code (140/1961 Sb.) adopted by the Czech Republic as § 217a by the amendment Czech act No. 218/2003 Sb. effective from 2004 January 1.
 This also covers cases when there is any kind of trust or dependence, for example, teacher-student, employer-employee.